-Here is the diagram showing the comparison between pretest and posttest scores of students in the control class using conventional media (video) in the mathematics topic of block space.
+Fig. 1 compares the pretest and posttest scores of students in the control class using conventional media (video) in the mathematics topic of block space.
 The line graph above illustrates the pretest and posttest scores of 25 students in the control class.
 The blue line represents the pretest scores, while the green line shows the posttest scores.
 From the data, we observe a significant improvement in students' performance after the intervention with conventional media.
 The average score increased from 35.80 to 62.20, showing a substantial gain in understanding.
 The lowest score improved from 20.00 to 30.00, and the highest score increased from 55.00 to 80.00.
-This indicates that although traditional video media may not be the most interactive, it still contributes positively to students' learning outcomes in the subject of geometry, particularly on the topic of block shapes.
+This indicates that although traditional video media may not be the most interactive, it still contributes positively to students' learning outcomes in geometry, particularly on block shapes.